Camp Superstar: Sickle Cell Camp

 About

 Camp Superstar: Sickle Cell Camp includes activities such as rock climbing, zip lining, horse back riding, archery, water sports, arts and crafts, and s'mores at the camp fire.
-Campers also take part in Water Wars, an award ceremony, a dance party at the end of camp with a live DJ and a theme, and sickle cell education done by Sickle Cell 101.
+Campers take part in a dance party with a live DJ and a theme, a Water Wars friendly competition of drinking water, an award ceremony, and sickle cell education done by Sickle Cell 101.

 • Ages: 7–17 years old

-Camp Superstar: Sickle Cell Camp is specifically for youth with sickle cell disease, and campers must have sickle cell disease and be between 7 and 17 years old to join.
-Campers and counselors first meet at UCSF Benioff Children's Hospital in Oakland, CA and then travel together by charter buses.
-The camp accepts participants as Counselors in Training (CIT) starting at age 16.
-All campers must be fully vaccinated, and the camp follows all rules and guidelines pertaining to COVID-19.
+Camp Superstar: Sickle Cell Camp is specifically for children with sickle cell disease, and qualifications to join include having sickle cell disease and being between the ages of 7–17 years old.
+Campers and counselors first meet at UCSF Benioff Children's Hospital in Oakland, CA and then travel together on charter buses.
+The program accepts campers to become Counselors in Training (CIT) at age 16.
+Campers must be fully vaccinated, and the program follows all rules and guidelines pertaining to COVID-19, including using a Water Wars competition to encourage hydration and help keep campers crisis free.
+Cabins have heated floors, there is a heated pool, and all accommodations are met for the needs of children with sickle cell disease, with the camp site in the same place every year.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.